7bitcoder/7bitDI/Docs/basic-guides/separate-implementation.rst

 Separate Implementation
 ========================================

-This example shows how to register the instanceValidity as an interface with implementation.
+This example shows how to register the service as an interface with implementation.
 Service will be accessible only by an interface, implementation is hidden for the client

 .. literalinclude:: ../../Examples/Guides/SeparateImplementation.cpp